SMC242/uni-notes/cs/Cybersecurity/Intrusion Detection System.md

 - A statistical method
 	- May use [[Machine Learning]]
 - Collecting data about legitimate users and marking unusual behaviour as an attack
-- Good for detecting \ero-day attacks
+- Good for detecting zero-day attacks
 - Difficult
 - High false alarm rate